zoncoen/scenarigo/README.md

 ## Overview

-scenarigo is a scenario-based API testing tool for HTTP/gRPC server.
+Scenarigo is a scenario-based API testing tool for HTTP/gRPC server.
 It is written in Go, enable to customize by [the plugin package of Go](https://golang.org/pkg/plugin/).
 You can write test scenarios as YAML files and executes them.